horovod/horovod/docs/running.rst

 Running Horovod
 ===============

-The examples below are for Open MPI and use ``horovodrun``.
+This page includes examples for Open MPI that use ``horovodrun``.
 Check your MPI documentation for arguments to the ``mpirun`` command on your system.

 Typically one GPU will be allocated per process, so if a server has 4 GPUs, you would run 4 processes.
 In ``horovodrun``, the number of processes is specified with the ``-np`` flag.

-1. To run on a machine with 4 GPUs:
+To run on a machine with 4 GPUs:

 .. code-block:: bash

     $ horovodrun -np 4 -H localhost:4 python train.py

-2. To run on 4 machines with 4 GPUs each:
+To run on 4 machines with 4 GPUs each:

 .. code-block:: bash